SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ### State with the Most Bitter (IBU) Beer

+According to a post in a beer bloggers website, humans can only detect up to about 100 IBUs in beer^[https://www.ratebeer.com], as such any measurement above 100 is a waste as the human taste buds cannot experience the difference in bitterness.

 From our analysis below, a brewery in Oregon in the West Coast produces the most bitter beer at 138 IBU.
-Sixteen states total reported beer with an IBU exceeding 100.
+Sixteen states in total reported beer with an IBU exceeding 100.

 ```r